 Agriculture is one of the UK’s fastest growing sectors and employment rates for graduates are extremely high.
 Roles are varied and include farm manager, animal nutritionist, land agent, soil scientist and supply chain management.
-Positions away from the practical application of being on a field are also available in research, technology and marketing.
+Positions away from the practical application of agriculture are also available in research, technology and marketing.

 Please note that entry requirements vary for each UK university.

-To learn more about the best Agriculture courses in the UK, find details on the top ten ranking Agriculture, Forestry & Food universities in the Guardian University Guide 2020 below:
+To learn more about the best agriculture courses in the UK, find details on the top ten ranking agriculture, Forestry & Food universities in the Guardian University Guide 2022 below:

-If you are interested in studying Agriculture in the UK, arrange your free consultation with SI-UK Nairobi or Mombasa today.
-Don't forget the Premium Service will guarantee you at least one offer from a UK university!
+If you are interested in studying Agriculture in the UK, arrange your free consultation with SI-UK today.